-John established his BackYard Seminar program in the early 1990s and, since then, has led 100s of seminars for thousands of people in the U.S., Canada, and abroad.
+John established his BackYard Seminar program in the early 1990s and, since then, has led hundreds of seminars for thousands of people in the U.S., Canada, and abroad.
 Here are thumbnails that describe each of the BackYard Seminars John leads.
 Note that he can modify any one of them to meet your needs in terms of content and length.

 For more details about seminar management (how to obtain space, layout required, and so on), seminar content, pricing, promotional activities you can perform, and more, just review the kits John has prepared for each course, bearing in mind, again, that John can modify the content and length of each seminar to meet your specific needs.